roshie/switcher-flutter/README.md

 # Project-Switcher ⚡

-A Mobile Application to implement Smart Home Automation.
+A Mobile Application to control Home Appliances.
-<br>Control your Appliances from Outside your home. 🌟
+<br>Control your Devices from Outside your home. 🌟

 ## Tech Stack used
 - Flutter SDK